angeloskath/supervised-lda/docs/site/console_applications.md

 et al. This program allows the training of an unsupervised LDA model and the application of that model to a set of data in order to transform them.

-Apart from the optional arguments, we have already discussed, the user can specify additional arguments.
+Apart from the optional arguments, which we have already discussed, the user can specify additional arguments.
 The extensive help menu of **lda** is presented below.

 ```bash
 $ lda --help